This is Your Brain on Ecstasy ^ Really!

 - An axon, which carries an electrical signal from the cell body to the axon terminals.
 The axon terminals contain chemicals, called “neurotransmitters,” which are released in order for the cell to communicate with nearby cells.

 Serotonin is a neurotransmitter, and some brain cells have axons that contain only serotonin.
 These are called “serotonin neurons.”
 Other brain cells produce and release different neurotransmitters, like dopamine or norepinephrine, and some produce and release more than one neurotransmitter.
 However, your serotonin cells only produce and release serotonin.

-Here you can see how the axon terminals, which contain serotonin, lie very close to the dendrites of other, nearby neurons.
+Here, you can see how the axon terminals, which contain serotonin (the neurotransmitter that MDMA releases) lie very close to the dendrites of other, nearby neurons.
 Notice the gap between the axon terminal of the serotonin neuron and the dendrites of the next neuron.
 This gap is called the “synapse” and is where the serotonin gets released.

-Soon we will look at the synapse up close, and see what happens when ecstasy causes large amounts of serotonin to be released there.
+Soon we will look at the synapse up close and see what happens when MDMA causes large amounts of serotonin to be released there.
 But first, let’s look at how serotonin cells are distributed throughout your brain.

 The dark spaces around the serotonin cells are actually densely filled with other brain cells.
 You can’t see them in this picture, however, because only the serotonin cells were stained to make them visible.